Account

 Gifting property to friends or family while you are still alive ensures that your property goes to who you want, when you want, and prevents fights over ownership down the road.
 Even when your intentions are clearly expressed in your Last Will and Testament, there can still be a challenge to your wishes in probate court.
 Probate challenges can create a costly headache for your heirs, and could lead to the forced sale of the home so that the proceeds can be split between a person's heirs.
 Gifting a home or property while you are alive can help prevent such challenges and expenses after you die.

 There is, however, one large drawback to gifting property while you are still alive — taxes.
-While the gift is very likely to qualify under the unified federal gift and estate tax exemption amount, which in 2023 is $12.92 million, when a property is transferred after death, your heirs can see a massive tax benefit.
+While the gift is very likely to qualify under the unified federal gift and estate tax exemption amount, which in 2024 is $13.61 million, when a property is transferred after death, your heirs can see a massive tax benefit.
 Additionally, gifting a property could subject it to a tax reassessment.
-If you are considering gifting your property to a family member, ask a lawyer to explain the tax consequences first, and to discuss alternatives.
+If you are considering gifting your property to a family member, ask a Legal Pro to explain the tax consequences first, and to discuss alternatives.

 What are the different methods for gifting property to family?